 Last year, my wife and I bought a new Surveyor travel trailer made by Forest River and It came with a similar set of steps to the ones that I am reviewing here.
 They are not “Solid Steps” but, the interesting thing is that they came as standard equipment and, man, are they ever great.

 They store inside the entrance door and are very easy to lift up and down into position.
 They are also very sturdy.
 No shaking or wiggling around and no squeaking.

-Before I go on I should let you know that this post contains links to these products.
-So, If you choose to purchase through one of these links I will receive a commission which WILL NOT add anything extra to the cost of whatever it is that you purchase.
+DISCLAIMER: Before I go on I should let you know that this post contains links to these products.
+So, If you choose to purchase through one of these links I will receive a commission that WILL NOT add anything extra to the cost of whatever it is that you purchase.

 So, what do you say we get to it?